Chart Color Schemes

 An assessment of population growth drivers in Katherine reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these projections and years post-2032, AreaSearch applied growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-By 2041, Katherine's population is projected to increase by just below the median of Australian non-metropolitan areas, expanding by 1,249 persons with a total increase of 10.5% over the 17 years from Aug 2025.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on current demographic trends, Katherine is expected to increase by approximately 1,249 persons by 2041, marking a total rise of 10.5% over the 17-year period.

 Frequently Asked Questions - Population